-You won’t be surprised to hear that Catalyst’s case also scores an IP68 rating, but Catalyst tests each unit to greater-than-usual depths and claims that its cases are waterproof up to 33 feet (10 meters).
+While the Catalyst case scores an IP68 rating, the company tests each unit to even greater depths and promises that its cases are waterproof up to 33 feet (10 meters).
 You also get good drop protection for falls from up to 6.6 feet (2 meters).
 The soft rubber exterior is comfortable to hold and adds some grip, and there’s easy access to the Touch ID, buttons, and camera.
-There’s a thin screen protector built in, which doesn’t seem to interfere with touch sensitivity, and a rotating crown dial for the mute switch.
-It comes in black or white with a transparent back.
+A thin screen protector is built in, which doesn’t interfere with touch sensitivity, and a rotating crown dial operates the mute switch.

-This waterproof iPhone case scores an IP68 rating, so it can be completely submerged in water to a depth of 6.6 feet for up to an hour.
-Pelican has an impressive pedigree when it comes to protective cases, and the Marine case will also safeguard your iPhone 7 against drops, bumps, and all the elements.
-It seals your phone inside, but the Touch ID, touchscreen, and camera work just fine.
-There are button covers for the controls and ports for audio, though you may find sound is a bit muffled at times.
-There’s a completely clear version, or you can opt for the bumper in teal or black.
+Pelican offers an array of top-tier protective cases with stellar reputations as some of the best on the market.
+This Marine case for iPhone 7 not only prevents any water damage but also protects against falls or other impacts.
+This waterproof iPhone case scores an IP68 rating, meaning it can be completely submerged in water to a depth of 6.6 feet for up to an hour.
+It seals your phone inside while allowing the Touch ID, touchscreen, and camera to work just fine.
+There are button covers for the controls and ports for audio, however, you may notice the sound is a bit muffled occasionally.

-If you only want waterproof protection for your iPhone 7 on the odd occasion, then it makes sense to consider a simple dry bag like this one.
-Pop your iPhone in the bag and seal it, and it’s good to go.
-The case has an IPx8 rating, and the manufacturer claims it can handle depths of up to 100 feet.
-It has an adjustable lanyard strap, so you can hang it around your neck, and there’s an optional armband, too.
-Both the front and back are clear, and you can use your iPhone while it’s in the bag.
-The other advantage of this bag is that it floats, so if you drop your iPhone, it won’t disappear into the depths.
+If you don’t need constant waterproof protection for your iPhone 7, then a better option could simply be a dry bag like the Vansky.
+Pop your iPhone in the bag and seal it, and you’re set.
+The case has an IPX8 rating and promises to keep your handset safe in depths of up to 100 feet.
+It comes with a strap that you can shrink or enlarge to fit your neck, arm, wrist, or ankle.
+Both the front and back are clear, allowing you to use your iPhone while it’s in the bag.
+Another cool thing that sets this bag apart is that it floats, so if you drop your iPhone, it won’t disappear into the depths.